Bowhunter Certification and Referral Service

 Progress and timeline

-October 19, 2002: The (former) NCBA Records Chairman (Ramon Bell) submitted this program in form of an official proposal to the President and members of the NCBA Executive Committee at the next scheduled E.C.
-Meeting....
+October 19, 2002: Official proposal to the President and members of the NCBA Executive Committee at the next scheduled E.C.
+Meeting.

 September 14, 2003: Initial proposal presented to NCBA Executive Council members.